wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 JSON Web Token (JWT) is one of the most popular authentication methods.
 This makes it a favorite tool to perform attacks (for example SQLi or RCE) that are very difficult to find because the data in the JWT is encoded and it can be located anywhere in the request.

-Wallarm node finds the JWT anywhere in the request, [decodes](../../user-guides/rules/request-processing.md#jwt) it and blocks (in the appropriate [filtration mode](../../admin-en/configure-wallarm-mode.md)) any attack attempts through this authentication method.
+Wallarm node 4.2 and above find the JWT anywhere in the request, [decodes](../../user-guides/rules/request-processing.md#jwt) it and blocks (in the appropriate [filtration mode](../../admin-en/configure-wallarm-mode.md)) any attack attempts through this authentication method.

 ## Supported installation options